Incorta/create-incorta-component/README.md

-# Create Incorta Visual
+# Create incorta Component

-This package include the `create-incorta-visual` CLI to make the creation of custom Incotra visualizations simpler.
+This package include the `create-incorta-component` CLI to make the creation of incotra components simpler.

 ## How to use

 Install the package:

-`npm install -g @incorta-org/create-incorta-visual`
+`npm install -g @incorta-org/create-incorta-component`

-You can create a new visualization by runnnig:
+You can create a new component by running:

-`create-incorta-visual my-incorta-visual`
+`create-incorta-component new My Component`